Why Do Scrum?

 Manage Changing Priorities.

 Increased productivity.
 Scrum should provide greater productivity for the Team per Sprint.
-This is probably best measured by Velocity, meaning total Story Points ‘done’ at the end of the Sprint.
+This is probably best measured by Velocity, meaning average total Story Points ‘done’ at the end of the sprint, over probably the last 3 sprints.

 Better Align IT/Business.